richb-intermapper/ChartDataSurvey/ReadMe.md

 # Chart Data Survey for InterMapper

-There are two interesting files here:
+There are three interesting files here:

 * ChartDataStats.py - a Python program that scans a named Chart Data folder, and displays the creation date/data last modified for all charts present,